Path-Variable/onvif-cam-poll/README.md

 In order to use the polling script you must provide the mandatory arguments or the script will fail immediately.
 These include the base url of the camera, auth details and a slack webhook to which the notification will be posted.

-It is also possible to provide the cooldown time and give the slack channel and bot token.
+It is also possible to provide the cooldown time and give the Slack channel and bot token.
 The script will then grab a snapshot from the camera and upload it to slack.
 The bot must have file upload privileges.
 There are more details in this guide [here](https://api.slack.com/methods/files.upload).